 New Mexico CPA requirements

 Wondering how to become a CPA in New Mexico?
 Your first step should always be to check the New Mexico CPA requirements, because the New Mexico Board of Accountancy will ultimately license you.
-This page serves as a resource for New Mexico CPA requirements and is current as of August 2021.
+This page serves as a resource for New Mexico CPA and CPE requirements.
 Always consult with New Mexico's Board of Accountancy for the most current information.

 CPA Exam requirements in New Mexico